fenok/articles/body-stretching/body-stretching.en.md

 This solution is not as pretty as the `100vh` one, but it's been used since time immemorial, and it will work, that's for sure!

 Well...
 Not quite.
-Apparently, the gradient set to such a `body` will be cut at the `html` height (in other words, at the viewport height, or, even more precise, at the _minimal_ viewport height).
+Apparently, the gradient set to such a `body` will be cut at the `html` height (in other words, at the viewport height, or, to be more precise, at the _minimal_ viewport height).

-It happens due to fixed `html` height, and it doesn't matter whether it's `height: 100%` or `height: -webkit-fill-available`.
+It happens because of the fixed `html` height, and it doesn't matter whether it's `height: 100%` or `height: -webkit-fill-available`.

 ![Broken gradient demo](resources/gradient-clip.png)